taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 make etl-pipeline
 # Validate using test: make test-etl-pipeline
 ```
+Running costs: ~$0.5
+Running time: ~30 minutes

-As crawling can often fail, you can use our pre-computed dataset to populate MongoDB:
+If you want to avoid any costs or waiting times, you can use our pre-computed dataset to populate MongoDB.
+Also, as crawling can often fail, you can use this dataset to skip the crawling step:
 ```bash
 make download-crawled-dataset
 make etl-precomputed-pipeline